 Windows, external doors and joinery

 Repair category 2

-Notes The windows serving the property are of an older style and will require regular ongoing maintenance including attention to framework and other components.
-Wear and tear and mould was noted around some of the sealant.
+Notes The windows serving the property are now of an age where regular ongoing maintenance including attention to framework and other components is advised.
+Condensation was noted between the glazing panes of the shower room unit, indicative of a defective seal and repairs may be prudent.

+External decorations

+Repair category 1

-External decorations Repair category 2 Notes There is a loose soffit board fitting at the rear requiring re-attachment.
-Paint finished and decorated external surfaces will require redecoration on a regular basis.
+Notes Paint finished and decorated external surfaces will require redecoration on a regular basis.
+The property has been maintained externally.

 Conservatories/porches

 Repair category N/A

-Notes None.
+Notes N/A

 Communal areas

 Repair category N/A

-Notes None.
+Notes N/A